 - For Business: If you can afford it, Shutterstock or Depositphotos ensures you won’t use the same generic image as your competitors.

 Ultimately, the choice depends on your daily volume needs and budget.
-If you are building a website, don’t forget to pair these images with one of the fastest WordPress themes to ensure your high-quality photos don’t slow down your site.
+If you are building a website, don’t forget to pair these images with one of the fastest WordPress themes to ensure your high-resolution photos don’t slow down your site.